jescalan/gps/README.md

 All pages should have an id with the page's name on the `body` element, to allow for simple scoping across the page.
 If you are making a single-page app with JavaScript, the id can apply to the view's wrapper element instead. _All page-specific styles should be scoped under this id_.
 If this scope doesn't work for a style you are considering, it is probably a global style. **Any CSS that you write that is not global should always be scoped under a page or view's id**.

+Page ids are also typically prefixed with `p-` to ensure that there are no conflicts with anchor links or internal sections on other pages.
+For example, if you did not use the `p-` prefix, you could have a page called `company`, which would be defined globally as a page level scope, and a section on your about page called `company` that is an anchor link.
+In this case you would have a scope leak.
+Prefixing page-level styles would ensure that this doesn't happen.
+Generally, any time you are writing a style that is globally scoped it should be prefixed to avoid accidental conflicts.
+This is why global styles start with `g-` and page styles start with `p-`.

 ### Section-Specific

 This is the most specific level of selection.
 A section is defined as a section within a page.
 For example, on your about page, you might have a portion that contains an introductory paragraph, then a section that has some of your company's staff, and a section that has some of the clients you've worked with.
 Each of these sections would be defined as it's own section, and _since there can only be one of them per page, these are also marked with ids_.